AriFordsham/GHCWiki/records/syntax-directed-name-resolution.md

 My spin on the cons:

-1. I don't mind.
-To my mind, modules are there for namespace control and so two things shouldn't be able to have the same name in one module by definition.
-I have very few records that really want to have the same field name \*and\* live in the same module, but for those who have more of those, nested modules would be an orthogonal feature that would satisfy them.
-You could argue that this is a necessary development, because modules are \*the\* user-controlled namespace and access control mechanism (typeclasses are always global and hence not that controlled), then the solution must be modules.
-Any other solution is either going to be unsatisfactory because you can't control the scope of the names, or unsatisfactory because it's a non-module way of namespacing.

-1. It's not too satisfying, but you can fall back to `rec { field = ... }`.
+1. You can fall back to `rec { field = ... }`.
 In practice I'd define a type specific update function as I do now, to avoid being tied `field` always existing in the record.
 Still, it's worth thinking about whether this proposal could later be extended to support type-changing updates if there were further language support.
+1. Same as 1.
 1. The global-ness of typeclass seems hard to reconcile with the idea of wanting to control export of record fields, so maybe this is unavoidable.
 1. I'm not real fond of structural polymorphism anyway, I believe parametric and typeclass polymorphism are more principled.

+Advocacy for modules being the clash-prevention mechanism, rather than
+typeclasses:

+Modules are \*the\* user-controlled namespace and access control mechanism.
+Typeclasses are always global and hence cannot naturally admit access control.
+Any other solution is either going to be unsatisfactory because you can't control the scope of the names, or unsatisfactory because it's invented a new way of namespacing that's not modules.